Last Updated: February 8, 2021

 IS PIVOTAL TRACKER CERTIFIED TO ANY DOCUMENTED STANDARDS (E.G., ISO 27001, SSAE16 SOC-1, SOC-2, GSA, PCI, OR HIPAA)?

-Although Pivotal Tracker is PCI compliant, we do not currently conform to any formal process documentation standards or certifications.
+Although Pivotal Tracker is PCI compliant, we do not currently conform to any other formal process documentation standards or certifications.

 HOW CAN I GET MORE INFORMATION?

 For any questions or additional information, please email email@example.com.

 Disclaimer: This document is provided for informational purposes only and represents Pivotal’s current offerings as of the date of issue of this document, which are subject to change without notice.
 Customers are responsible for making their own independent assessment of the information in this document and any use of Pivotal’s products or services, each of which is provided “as is” without warranty of any kind, whether express or implied.
 This document does not create any warranties, representations, contractual commitments, conditions or assurances from Pivotal, its affiliates, suppliers or licensors.
 The responsibilities and liabilities of Pivotal to its customers are controlled by Pivotal agreements, and this document is not part of, nor does it modify, any agreement between Pivotal and its customers.